Podoprigora/css-grid-landing/README.md

 The project to showcase the ability to apply the css grid on the real project.
-The main idea of design belongs to [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/)

 # Demo